Examples of surfaces with canonical maps of maximal degree: General constraints on base point set

-Now for each locally symmetric space $M=B_{\bC}^2/\Lambda$ obtained as above, it gives rise to a pair of complex structures $J_1, J_2$ which are conjugate to each other.
+Now for each locally symmetric space $M=B_{\bC}^2/\Lambda$ obtained as above, it gives rise to a pair of complex structures $J_1$ and $ J_2$, which are conjugate to each other.
 These two complex structures give rise to two non-biholomorphic complex surfaces $S_1=(M,J_1)$ and $S_2=(M,J_2)$.
 In fact, if they are biholomorphic, the corresponding four-fold quotient $S_1/[\Pi,\Lambda]$ and $S_2/[\Pi,\Lambda]$ are biholomorphic and are fake projective space.
-This contradicts the results in [KK], see also the Addendum of [PY], that conjugate complex structures on a fake projective space give rise to two different complex structures.
+This contradicts the results in \cite{KK}, see also the Addendum of \cite{PY}, that conjugate complex structures on a fake projective space give rise to two different complex structures.

-In general, let $(M_1, J_1)$ and $(M_2,J_2)$ be two complex ball quotients obtained from unramified four fold covering of some possibly different fake projective planes.
+In general, let $(M_1, J_1)$ and $(M_2,J_2)$ be two complex ball quotients obtained from taking degree 4 \'etale covers of some possibly different fake projective planes.
 If $(M_1, J_1)$ and $(M_2,J_2)$ are biholomorphic, they are isometric with respect to the corresponding Bergman (Killing) metrics.
-Hence from the earlier argument, $M_1$ is isometry to $M_2$ and we may regard $M_1=M_2$.
+Hence from the earlier argument, $M_1$ is isometric to $M_2$ and we may regard $M_1=M_2$.
 Now the argument of the last paragraph implies that $J_1=J_2$.
 In conclusion, we conclude that the $1670$ complex surfaces obtained from the pair of conjugate complex structures on the $835$ underlying locally symmetric structures give rise to distinct complex surfaces.
-This concludes the proof of Proposition 0.3.
+This concludes the proof of Proposition \ref{all}. \end{proof}